ajkim000/danceverse-prototype/README.md

 4. Run `get_embeddings.py` to embed the descriptions.
 5. Run `combine_timeline_embeddings.py` to concatenate description embeddings with movement timeline features.
 6. Use the resulting vectors for clustering or projection plots.

-## Status

-This is a prototype.
-The end goal is a more polished application interface.
-The data used for development is not included in this repository.